-During fiscal year 2015, we acquired a Canadian subsidiary, Manitoba Harvest, and we are exposed to transactional foreign currency exposure related to the issuance of intercompany loans in the Canadian dollar, the functional currency of Manitoba Harvest.
-At December 31, 2018, the outstanding amount of intercompany loans with Manitoba Harvest was \$48.1 million (C\$65.5 million).
-We recognized foreign exchange losses of approximately \$4.1 million during 2018 related to changes in the Canadian dollar.
-We are also exposed to foreign currency exchange rate risk arising from transactions in the normal course of business at certain of our subsidiaries, such as sales to third party customers, foreign plant operations, and purchases from suppliers.
-We may also experience foreign currency exchange rate exposure as a result of the volatility and uncertainty that may arise as a result of the United Kingdom's process for exiting the European Union.
+We are exposed to foreign currency exchange rate risk arising from transactions in the normal course of business at certain of our subsidiaries, such as sales to third party customers, foreign plant operations, and purchases from suppliers.
+We may also experience foreign currency exchange rate exposure as a result of the volatility and uncertainty that may arise as a result of the United Kingdom's exit from the European Union.